eru2024/laskarai-mlt-predictiveanalytics/laporan_submission.md

 ## Conclusion

+This project was designed to address two key challenges in hotel booking management: understanding the primary factors driving booking cancellations and building a predictive model capable of accurately forecasting such cancellations.
+To meet these goals, the project followed a structured approach that began with feature selection, continued with model development, and concluded with model interpretation through feature importance analysis.

+To identify the most influential features, statistical methods were applied before model training.
+For **categorical features**, a **Chi-Square test of independence** was conducted to assess whether there was a significant association between each feature and the target variable (cancellation status).
+Features with p-values below the significance threshold (typically 0.05) were considered statistically relevant.
+For **numerical features**, **Pearson correlation tests** were used to determine the strength and direction of the relationship between each numerical variable and the cancellation label.
+Features that showed moderate to strong correlation were retained for modeling.

+After model development, **Permutation Importance** was applied to the best-performing model to evaluate each feature’s impact on prediction performance.
+This technique measures how much the model's performance (based on the F1-score) decreases when a feature’s values are randomly shuffled.
+Features causing greater performance drops are interpreted as more important.
+The **F1-score** was selected as the baseline metric due to its ability to balance **Precision** and **Recall**.
+This is especially important in cancellation prediction, where both false positives (e.g., incorrectly flagging a booking as likely to cancel) and false negatives (e.g., missing an actual cancellation) have financial implications such as unnecessary overbooking strategies or missed opportunities for reallocating rooms—ultimately affecting revenue and operational efficiency.

+Based on the permutation importance results, the **top three most influential features** were:
+- **PRT (previous reservation through a travel agency):** Bookings made through travel agencies were significantly more likely to be canceled (57.5%) compared to those without such history (25.4%).
+- **Lead time:** A clear upward trend was observed where cancellation probability increased with longer booking lead times.
+For example, bookings made between 504–604 days in advance had a cancellation probability of 81.8%, and bookings beyond 604 days were always canceled.
+- **Total of special requests:** Guests with more special requests were less likely to cancel.
+Cancellation probability dropped from 49.1% for those with no requests to just 7.6% for those with five requests.

+To determine the best model for cancellation prediction, five classification algorithms were tested and evaluated: Logistic Regression, K-Nearest Neighbors, Decision Tree, Random Forest, and Gradient Boosting.
+Each model underwent hyperparameter tuning where necessary.
+Among them, the **Random Forest** model achieved the best results with a **Precision of 0.91**, **Recall of 0.90**, and an **F1-score of 0.91**.
+This indicates strong predictive capability and reliability in identifying both actual cancellations and non-cancellations.

+In conclusion, the project successfully identified the most predictive features using a combination of statistical testing and model-based feature importance, and developed a highly accurate machine learning model.
+These insights empower hotel managers to better anticipate cancellations, optimize room allocation, and improve decision-making around pricing and promotions—ultimately contributing to more effective resource planning and cost control.

 ## References
 Antonio, N., De Almeida, A., & Nunes, L. (2019).
 Big Data in Hotel Revenue Management: Exploring Cancellation Drivers to Gain Insights Into Booking Cancellation Behavior.
 Cornell Hospitality Quarterly, 60(4), 298–319. https://doi.org/10.1177/1938965519851466